Jonas Andersson

 PC210

-I have a cross-disciplinary approach, with a strong interest in the ways in which everyday life, individual human beings, organisations, and structures are interrelated with the contemporary, ever more strongly consolidated media ecology.
+My approach is historicising and cross-disciplinary, with a strong interest in the ways in which everyday life, individual human beings, organisations, and structures are interrelated with the contemporary, ever more strongly consolidated media ecology.
 Which actors and phenomena benefit and are disadvantaged?
 How do digital media structures interrelate with the rest of society?

 Current research and teaching interests, more broadly: